Harshit4847/Prodigy-Internship-Report/README.md

 * **JavaScript** – Dynamic behavior and user interaction
 * **GitHub** – Version control and project submission

-## 📁 Project Structure

-* `Task-1` to `Task-5`: Each folder contains a separate web project with source files and screenshots.

 ## ✅ Outcome

 This internship provided practical exposure to frontend development workflows.
 It helped me improve problem-solving, code quality, and overall confidence in building web interfaces.